zephs1969/cac/README.md

 Make sure that the following programs are installed:
  [alacritty][Ate], [find][find], [git][git], [rsync][rsync] and [sed][sed]

+ Path to the alacritty config file is:
+    $HOME/.config/alacritty/alacritty.toml

 ## How it works

 The script substitutes the 'colour.toml' filename in the import-statement of the alacritty configuration file "home/username/.config/alacritty/alacritty.toml".